 There are four advantages that the double close has over assigning contracts:

-- The wholesaler has skin in the game, which is comforting for both the investor selling the property and the investor purchasing it.
+- The wholesaler has skin in the game, which is comforting for both the investor selling the property and the real estate investors purchasing it.

 - If the wholesaler can’t find a buyer, they can take down the property themselves, rehab it, and sell it.

-- Since the wholesaler is selling the property and not selling a contract, they have more flexibility when advertising the property.
+- Since the real estate wholesaler is selling the property and not selling a contract, they have more flexibility when advertising the property.

 - The biggest advantage: the buyer won’t see the wholesaler’s “assignment fee” at closing.